Write a score to a LilyPond format (.ly) text file for later use by

 Paper options

-list elements are numeric except page_numbers
+All paper list elements are numeric except page_numbers and

-, which are logical. page_numbers = FALSE
+print_first_page_number, which are logical. page_numbers = FALSE

-to suppress printing of only the first page
+print_first_page_number = FALSE to suppress printing of only the first page

-is the number of the first page, defaulting to 1,
+number. first_page_number is the number of the first page, defaulting to 1,

 and determines all subsequent page numbers.
 These arguments correspond to